Kandersteg

+Recent landslide risk

+There has been a heightened landslide threat in Kandersteg since 2018, when paragliders noticed that Spitzer Stein, a nearby rocky peak, was losing height and that bits of it had broken off.

+Historically, there have been landslides in the Oeschinen Lake and Kander river valley region.

+The area's seismic activity calmed down about 3000 years ago, but has now reactivated, and thawing permafrost has weakened rock structures that were previously frozen solid.

+Officials have been more closely monitoring the Spitzer Stein after a neighbouring village of Blatten was buried due to a glacier collapse and rockslide on 28 May 2025.

+The unstable rock at Spitzer Stein is around 16 to 20 million cubic meters, compared to the 9 million cubic meters that fell on Blatten.

+Monitoring via exploratory drilling and geo-radar measurement indicates movement of a "large to very large" rock mass which, in the summer months, has velocities that exceed 10 cm (4 inches) per day.

+Kandersteg has spent over 11 million Swiss francs (US$13.81 million) on preparedness, including two dams on the Öschibach stream and a debris flow network.

+The area below the Oeschinen Lake landslide scar has been closed off, and paths in the Oeschiwald trail network were closed in July 2025 due to rain causing heavy runoff and debris flows in the Oeschibach stream.

+Researchers check the mountain using GPS, radar, and drones.

+Kandersteg relies on GEOTEST for hazard management, the associated geological analyses, and the safety planning.

+In the event of a major rock movement, residents expect to receive an advance warning of at least 48 hours.

 History

 Kandersteg is first mentioned, together with Kandergrund, in 1352 as der Kandergrund.

 Prehistorically the area was lightly settled.
 However, several late-neolithic or early Bronze Age bows have been found on the Lötschberg glaciers and a Bronze Age needle was found in the Golitschenalp.
 From the Roman era a bridge and part of a road were discovered in the village.

 Until 1909 Kandersteg was politically and religiously part of Kandergrund.
 In 1511 the parish built a chapel in Kandersteg, which survived the iconoclasm of the Protestant Reformation in 1530.
 It became a filial church of the parish in Kandergrund between 1840 and 1860 and in 1910 became the parish church of the Kandersteg parish.
 A Roman Catholic church was built in 1927.